plybrd/moOdeCDPlayer/README.md

 ## Planned Evolution of Releases

-In Version 0 (the current release), the CD track list consists of primitive "cdda:///1", cdda:///2", etc., entries.
-The default moOde logo is displayed for all tracks, and, for each track played, the information displayed below the logo is an ugly "File does not exist" and "Unknown artist - Unknown album"
+In Version 0 (the orginal release by @TheOldPresbyope), the CD track list consists of primitive "cdda:///1", cdda:///2", etc., entries.
+The default moOde logo is displayed for all tracks, and, for each track played, the information displayed below the logo is an ugly
+"File does not exist" and "Unknown artist - Unknown album"

-Version 1 (~~in progress~~), is a prettified Version 0.
-The track list consists of "CD Track 1", "CD Track 2", etc., entries.
-A CDDA logo is displayed for all tracks, and the information displayed below the logo is sanitized.
+Version EC1 is able to extract the track metadata from the CD text or MusicBrainz.
+But the information displayed below the logo is still ugly.

-In Version 2 (still a pipe dream), external data services are queried to obtain actual track information and CD coverart.
-Given the current state of these data services, the results may be reasonably good for some genres and hit-or-miss for others.
+My plan to the next version is to diisplay correctly information displayed below the logo and perhaps display the cover of the disk as logo when available

 ## Installation